 Burdock is native throughout Europe and Asia, and was introduced in America during the 1600s by English settlers.
 This was noted by English traveler John Josselyn, who visited New England in 1672 and discovered burdock throughout the areas he went.
-During this period, the settlers introduced burdock to the Iroquois, and it became a part of their culture as well.2
+During this period, the settlers introduced burdock to the Iroquois, and it became a part of their culture as well.5

+A fun fact about burdock: It’s the catalyst for the invention of Velcro.
+In 1941, Swiss engineer George de Mestral was hiking in the Jura Mountains in Switzerland, when he noticed that his pants and his dog’s fur became covered in burdock seeds.
 He was curious as to how these seeds stuck to his pants, and he discovered that they were covered in small interlocking hooks that can cling to fabric.
-He patented this idea, which eventually became Velcro, an invention used in countless products around the world.3
+He patented this idea, which eventually became Velcro, an invention used in countless products around the world.6

 Health Benefits of Burdock Root

-Different Uses of Burdock Root
+Culinary Uses of Burdock Root

 Burdock root’s reputation mostly lies in cooking.
 It’s used in a variety of dishes, especially in Japanese cuisine.
-It is an essential ingredient of kinpira, a dish composed of julienned burdock root, carrot, dried chili peppers and soy sauce.5 Aside from this, you can prepare burdock in various ways, such as:
+It is an essential ingredient of kinpira, a dish composed of julienned burdock root, carrot, dried chili peppers and soy sauce.13 Aside from this, you can prepare burdock in various ways, such as: